Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Injectable vs Oral GLP-1: Which Is Right for You?

 Your doctor has recommended a GLP-1 medication.
 Now you're facing a follow-up question most people don't expect: inject it or swallow it?
-Injectables dominate both clinical trial evidence and telehealth provider formularies.
-Oral options do exist โ€” Rybelsus is FDA-approved, and oral compounded semaglutide is available through select providers โ€” but each format carries real trade-offs.
+Injectables still hold the deepest clinical evidence base and the widest telehealth availability, but 2026 rewrote the oral side of this comparison.
+The Wegovy pill (oral semaglutide, approved December 2025) and Foundayo (orforglipron, approved April 2026) are both FDA-approved specifically for chronic weight management, joining Rybelsus (approved for type 2 diabetes).
+Each format still carries real trade-offs.
 This guide walks through injectable vs oral GLP-1 options so you can make an informed decision with your healthcare provider.

 Not sure which format fits your life?

-Answer 5 questions and we'll match you with the right GLP-1 provider.
+Answer 10 questions and we'll match you with the right GLP-1 provider.

 Take the free quiz โ†’